lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 The `DelegationContract` is designed as a **general integration primitive** for any permissioned bot in the Lido ecosystem.
 Two complementary patterns are supported; protocol integrations should select the one that fits their verification model.

-###### Pull Style — Signature Verification via EIP-1271
+###### Pull Style — Signature Verification against `getDelegatee()`

-The consumer contract calls `isValidSignature(hash, sig)` on the `DelegationContract` when it needs to verify that a message was authorized by the registered entity.
+The integrator (protocol) contract verifies a message itself: it recovers the signer from the signature and checks that it matches the registered entity's current delegatee, read via `getDelegatee()`.

+The integrator must know which `DelegationContract` to check.
+The address can be relayed alongside the signature (as the DSM integration does), or — for stronger binding — embedded directly in the signed message, so the signature is bound to a specific delegation contract and the integrator reads the delegator target from the message.

 ```
 Off-chain bot (delegatee)          DelegationContract          Protocol contract
         │                                  │                           │
         │  sign message (ECDSA, hot key)   │                           │
         │                                  │                           │
-        │─ signature relayed off-chain ──────────────────────────────►│
+        │─ signature + DelegationContract addr relayed off-chain ─────►│
         │                                  │                           │
-        │                                  │◄──── isValidSignature() ─│
+        │                                  │◄──── getDelegatee() ──────│
-        │                                  │      (hash, sig)         │
+        │                                  │───── delegatee ──────────►│
         │                                  │                           │
+        │                                  │   integrator checks:      │
-        │                                  │  recover signer,         │
+        │                                  │   ecrecover(sig)==        │
-        │                                  │  check == getDelegatee() │
+        │                                  │   delegatee, and addr is  │
-        │                                  │                          │
+        │                                  │   a registered principal  │
-        │                                  │─► returns magic value ──►│
 ```

 **Security assumptions:**
-- The protocol contract must treat the `DelegationContract` address — not the hot key — as the authorized principal.
-It must never trust the raw signer address extracted from the signature.
+- The integrator must treat the `DelegationContract` address — not the recovered hot key — as the authorized principal: it checks that the supplied `DelegationContract` is a registered entity (e.g. guardian) and that the recovered signer equals that contract's `getDelegatee()`.
-- The delegatee key used for signing must correspond to the key currently stored in `getDelegatee()` at the time the signature is verified on-chain.
-A key rotated after signing but before verification will cause rejection.
+- The signing key must match `getDelegatee()` at the time of on-chain verification.
+A key rotated (or the contract terminated, which sets `getDelegatee()` to `address(0)`) after signing but before verification causes rejection — failing closed.
+- The integrator **must reject a zero delegatee.** `ecrecover` returns `address(0)` for a malformed signature, and `getDelegatee()` returns `address(0)` when no delegatee is assigned (revoked/terminated/unassigned).
+Comparing the two naively would let a garbage signature validate as `0 == 0`, so the integrator must require `getDelegatee() != address(0)` (equivalently, reject a recovered `address(0)`) before accepting.

 **When to use:** Any integration where the protocol collects signatures off-chain and verifies them on-chain in a single transaction.
 Examples: DSM guardian pause messages, deposit attestations, unvet signatures.